cran/ggstatsplot/README.md

 ## `theme_ggstatsplot`

 All plots from `ggstatsplot` have a default theme: `theme_ggstatsplot`.
-You can change this theme by using the argument `ggtheme` for all functions.
+You can change this theme by using the `ggtheme` argument.
 It is important to note that irrespective of which `ggplot` theme you choose, `ggstatsplot` in the backdrop adds a new layer with its idiosyncratic theme settings, chosen to make the graphs more readable or aesthetically pleasing.

-Let’s see an example with `gghistostats` and see how a certain theme from `hrbrthemes` package looks with and without the `ggstatsplot` layer.
+Let’s see an example with `gghistostats` and see how a certain theme from `hrbrthemes` package looks like with and without the `ggstatsplot` layer.

 ``` r
 # to use hrbrthemes themes, first make sure you have all the necessary fonts